Pronto Lice Kill System

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using Pronto Lice Kill System (piperonyl butoxide and pyrethrins topical)?
+What should I avoid while using Pronto Lice Kill System?

 Avoid close contact with others until the infection has been cured.
 Also avoid sharing hair combs, hair accessories, hats, clothing, bed linens, pillows, and other items of personal use.

 Pronto Lice Kill System side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.